Exabyte-io/documentation/docs/tutorials/band-gap.md

 <img data-gifffer="/images/FirstJobCreate.gif" />

-# Choose Band gap Workflow
+# Choose band gap workflow

 Choose VASP simulation engine.
 You will see the Total Energy workflow as the default.
 Total Energy workflow has one execution unit and provides the band gap value estimate.
 Below we demonstrate how to click on the execution unit and modify the k-point density to 11 x 11 x 11 to ensure a dense enough k-mesh for a precise prediction.